 Related VISAGUARD article: Diplomats and international organizations

-In the Vienna Convention on Consular Relations, "members of the consular post" means consular officers, administrative or technical staff and members of the official domestic staff.
+In the Vienna Convention on Consular Relations, "members of the consular post" means consular officers, members of the administrative or technical staff and members of the service staff.

 Related legal source: Vienna Convention on Consular Relations (VCCR)